 This year’s award is presented to two individuals who have led the implementation of the USC Compliance and Ethics Program within the Herman Ostrow School of Dentistry.
 Together they have raised awareness within the school of the importance of compliance.
 Specifically, they have introduced and implemented: a school-wide system of credentialing for their dental providers; new policies and procedures in the areas of billing and clinical services; school-wide compliance education; and a new committee structure to best support all of these new activities.

-And although the Office of Ethics and Compliance has sought to be their partner, it has been through their ethical leadership that this impressive program has come alive within the Herman Ostrow School of Dentistry.
+And although the Office of Culture, Ethics and Compliance has sought to be their partner, it has been through their ethical leadership that this impressive program has come alive within the Herman Ostrow School of Dentistry.

-In recognition of their outstanding leadership and commitment to the spirit and principles of the USC Compliance and Ethics Program, it is with great appreciation that the university Office of Ethics and Compliance and Ethics honors Dr. Sigmund Abelson, dean of clinical affairs and Ms. Ruby Hinds, Health Compliance Program director.
+In recognition of their outstanding leadership and commitment to the spirit and principles of the USC Compliance and Ethics Program, it is with great appreciation that the university Office of Culture, Ethics and Compliance and Ethics honors Dr. Sigmund Abelson, dean of clinical affairs and Ms. Ruby Hinds, Health Compliance Program director.